mdsakibhassan2001/mdsakibhassan2001/README.md

 👨‍💻 I have 3 years of experience as a web designer, specializing in front-end development using HTML, CSS, Bootstrap, Figma, JavaScript, React JS, and Next JS, Mysql,Express Js.
 I am currently employed as a web designer at 💄Golden Rose BD, where I have been for 2.5 years.
 In addition to my web design work, I am pursuing a Bachelor of Science in Computer Science at the Canadian University of Bangladesh.

-- Skills:  & Experiance:
+- Skills & Experiance:
-- ✅ HTML
+! ✅ HTML
-- ✅ CSS
+! ✅ CSS
 - ✅ Bootstrap
 - ✅ Responsive design
 - ✅ Figma